-The product is for single use only and must not be used by other patients and be stored by room temperature.
+The product is for single use only and must not be used in other patients.

 Application, monitoring and removal

 Under normal conditions, the pessary should be removed at around 37 weeks in asymptomatic patients.
-In cases of blood loss it may be changed and cleaned in between, but in general, manipulations are better avoided.
-In all patients with premature rupture of membranes and signs of chorioamnionitis, vaginal blood loss and severe painful contractions the pessary should be removed to avoid cervical lesions or ascending infection.
+In all patients with premature rupture of membranes and signs of chorioamnionitis, vaginal blood loss or painful contractions the pessary should be removed to avoid cervical lesions or ascending infection.

-Transvaginal sonographic examinations help to identify the cervical shape and length but the visualization of transvaginal sonography may be impaired by the pessary and the transducer better has to be directed best on the anterior or towards the posterior part of the pessary.
-The position of the pessary can easily be controlled manually during routine controls.
+Transvaginal sonographic examinations help to identify the cervical shape and length but the visualization of transvaginal sonography may be impaired by the pessary and the transducer should to be directed on the anterior or below the posterior part of the pessary lip.
+The position of the pessary can clinicaly be controlled during routine controls.

-In patients with a scheduled Cesarean the pessary can be removed in the operation theatre before the skin incision.
+In patients with a scheduled Cesarean the pessary can be removed in the operation theatre after anesthesia before the skin incision.

 65/17/32 mm, 65/17/35 mm, 65/21/32 mm, 65/21/35 mm, 65/25/32 mm, 65/25/35 mm, 65/30/35 mm, 70/17/32 mm, 70/17/35 mm, 70/21/32 mm, 70/21/35 mm, 70/25/32 mm, 70/25/35 mm